zhongkaifu/Seq2SeqSharp/README.md

 **-DeviceIds**: Device ids for training in GPU mode.
 Default is 0.
 For multi devices, ids are split by comma, for example: 0,1,2
 **-MaxEpochNum**: Maxmium epoch number during training.
 Default is 100
 **-MaxSentLength**: Maxmium sentence length
+**-WarmUpSteps**: The number of steps for warming up.
+Default is 8,000
 Note that:
   1) if "-SrcVocab" and "-TgtVocab" are empty, vocabulary will be built from training corpus.
   2) Txt2Vec for external embedding model building can get downloaded from https://github.com/zhongkaifu/Txt2Vec